G-7 Leaders Favor LNG Investment in U-Turn Due to Energy Crisis

 LNG projects are hugely expensive.
 Financing is needed for the construction of multibillion-dollar production plants from the US to Qatar, as well as for new facilities to receive the fuel in Europe.

 Since May, two production plants in the US have reached final investment decisions, a crucial step needed to move forward.
 Others are likely to follow.
-Global energy companies from Exxon Mobil Corp. to Eni SpA have signed up to help Qatar develop its massive $29 billion gas-export project.
+Global energy companies, including Exxon Mobil Corp. and Eni SpA, have signed up to help Qatar develop its massive $29 billion gas-export project.

 Gas Financing